 Impact case studies should include up to six key references to research that underpins the impact described in the case study, and identify up to three of these references that best indicate the quality of the underpinning research.
 The sub-panel will use this information to determine whether the quality threshold, defined as research that is predominantly at least equivalent to two star, has been met.

-The School is running a competition to encourage the preparation of excellent impact case studies.
+The School ran a competition to encourage the preparation of excellent impact case studies.

 Keep in mind that you will need to submit four excellent outputs to the REF, published within the period 1 January 2008 to 31 December 2013.
 Maintaining excellent links to your published work on the web is a simple step to take that may maximise your citation count in Google Scholar.